 Regardless of your residency in the Cayman Islands, it is your domicile status that determines whether you pay UK Inheritance Tax on your worldwide assets.
-There is a common misconception that people who are not UK residents are automatically not also UK domiciled, and thus outside the scope of UK IHT.
-This is not true!
 Read on for more information on this very relevant topic for UK citizens who live in the Cayman Islands.
+Below is a detailed explanation of Domicile of Origin, Domicile of Dependence and Domicile of Choice and how each affects your status as it relates to inheritance tax.

 Domicile